The Importance of Backups: Why Failing to Create or Test Them Leads to Regret

 The issue

-Consider this configuration: Two monitors connected to an Nvidia graphics card.
-Despite setting the primary monitor correctly in GNOME, the GDM login screen appears on the secondary monitor.
-Even if that monitor is turned off, GDM continues to display the login prompt there because it is using the wrong monitor as the default.
+Consider the following scenario: You have two monitors connected to an Nvidia graphics card, and despite setting the primary monitor correctly in GNOME, the GDM login screen still appears on the secondary monitor.
+Even if the secondary monitor is turned off, GDM continues to display the login prompt there, as it defaults to the wrong monitor.
+Additionally, the screen resolution and refresh rate are not configured as desired.
+For instance, if you have a 144Hz display and GDM uses a different refresh rate, you may experience annoying black flickering when logging in, as the refresh rate changes mid-session.

 The solution